 - Corn Syrup: The dark corn syrup is here to stabilize the wet sugar mixture and for a little more complex flavor than light corn syrup can provide.
 You can substitute the dark corn syrup with glucose, light corn syrup, or omit it completely.
 If you omit the corn syrup, you run a greater risk of the pralines crystalizing.

-- Nuts: Experiment with different nuts like walnuts or a mixture of several.
-I do like the texture of the toasted pecans in this pecan praline recipe but you could always leave them untoasted.
+- Nuts: The flavor combination of pecans and vanilla is one of my favorites, but not the only combination possible!
+Experiment with different nuts like walnuts or a mixture of several.
+I do like the texture of the toasted pecans in this recipe but you could always leave them untoasted.

-- Milk: I would not suggest substituting non-dairy milk or low fat milk in this recipe.
+- Milk: I would not suggest substituting non-dairy milk, evaporated milk, or low fat milk in this recipe.
 The whole milk helps create that ideal fudge-like texture with both the fat and the flavor.
 Non-dairy milk will overpower the flavor of the pralines.

 Frequently Asked Questions

 Pecan pralines will keep at room temperature for up to a month.
-In a humid environment it will lose its crunch well before that.
+In a humid environment they will lose their crunch well before that.

 When you are beating the mixture for the final time until it loses its gloss, it is easy to overbeat just a bit too long and the mixture will begin to seize.
 Try adding a teaspoon of hot water to loosen it up enough to drop on the baking sheets.
 You can also do this if it stiffens up too fast to get all the candy portioned.